philipp-kurz/CS170_NP_Comp_Approx/README.md

 General task was to find a tree-shaped dominating set in 1007 weighted directed graphs with up to 25, 50 and 100 vertices while minimizing the average pairwise distance between the vertices in the set.

-The project makes heavy use of the NetworkX python library simplify graph algorithms.
+The code was written from scratch.
+The project makes use of the NetworkX python library simplify graph algorithms.
 Note that this was a quick and dirty implementation, aimed to get as much progress in little time during the final exam period.
 It also relies on quite a bit of randomization to not get stuck in the same local minimum every time, and was hence run around the clock for more than a week.

 > You are an engineer at HorizonWireless, a telecommunications company, and the CEO has tasked you with designing a cell tower network which spans the major cities of the United States.
 You need to decide which cities to build cell